 SEO is an important contributor to increasing the number of users to a website.
 Unfortunately, the SEO indicators in Google Analytics were not activated until August, so it is not possible to determine if the SEO campaign had impact relative to a comparison period.
 An SEO campaign infuses key terms used in viewer's web searches into website content.
 Google Analytics provides data on the search terms viewers utilize to reach a website.
-Data includes the number of clicks viewers make to a website when it appears in search results, impressions, or the number of times key terms resulted in a website appearing in a search, the click to impressions ratio and a position ranking of the website relative to how often the website appeared in the results of a search using key terms.
+Data include the following: number of clicks viewers make to a website when it appears in search results; impressions, or the number of times key terms resulted in a website appearing in a search; the click to impressions ratio; and a position ranking of the website relative to how often the website appeared in the results of a search using key terms.

 The first two search terms used in the SEO campaign in this intervention were "child support Colorado" and "Colorado child support."
-These phrases were applied liberally throughout the redesign of the CSS website, resulting in position rankings of 1, meaning the CSS website appeared in the first position in search results that used these terms.
-Data is available that illustrates small but steady growth in these terms as the search terms that prompt viewers to click on and visit the CSS website, as the following chart illustrates:
+These phrases, or key terms, were applied liberally throughout the redesign of the CSS website, resulting in position rankings of 1, meaning the CSS website appeared in the first position in search results that used these terms.
+Data are available that illustrate small but steady growth in "child support Colorado" and "Colorado child support"

+illustrates: